-- 1. Ensure that employees understand a location-list of jobs that require a permit is posted on a "display board" or equivalent and available for all workers. - Verify that location-specific list of jobs requiring a permit is discussed during sitespecific orientations and that an appropriate filing system is properly maintained and coordinated. - 3.
-For all contractor issued permits, ensure that adequate planning and time are allowed for effective development, review, issue, execution, and closure of work permits. - 4.
-Review and concur with all issued permits before work begins. - 5.
-As a minimum, Permits must contain: - Location where work will be performed - Contractor performing the work - Supervisor (with company name) responsible for the work group - Description for the work to be performed - Prerequisites for the work - Concurrence and approval for work to start - All permits shall have attached Job Safety Analysis (JSA) - Pre-job walk through has taken place prior to the permitted work. - Actions to ensure the permits are properly closed out. - 6.
-Ensure that permitted activities are conducted as written.
+- 1. Ensure that a location-list of jobs that require a permit are posted on a "display board" available for all workers. - Verify that location-specific list of jobs requiring a permit is discussed during site-specific orientations and that an appropriate filing system is properly maintained and coordinated. - 3.
+For all Shell issued permits, ensure that adequate planning and time are allowed for effective development, review, issue, execution, and closure of work permits. - 4.
+Review and concur with all Contractor issued permits before work begins. - 5.
+As a minimum, Permits must contain: - Location where work will be performed - Contractor performing the work - Supervisor (with company name) responsible for the work group - Description for the work to be performed - Prerequisites for the work - Concurrence and approval for work to start - All permits shall have attached Job Safety Analysis (JSA) - Pre-job walk thru has taken place prior to the permitted work. - Ensure the permits are properly closed out. - 6.
+Verify that permitted activities are conducted as written. - 7.
+Inform the Superintendent of contractors who do not have or use their PTW process.